Monday, 22 August 2022

 7) Celestine

-Before getting the RBA collection specimen (a medium-small cluster from Madagascar, Figs. 23, 24 and 26), I was lucky to get a gorgeous celestine cluster at a local ren faire in December 2022 😃💎 (Figs. 23, 24 and 25.1-4).
+Before getting the RBA collection specimen (a small cluster from Madagascar, Figs. 23, 24 and 26), I was lucky to get a gorgeous celestine cluster at a local ren faire in December 2022 😃💎 (Figs. 23, 24.1-3 and 25.1-4).
 To no one's surprise, the stall was full of pseudoscientific 'crystal healing' mumbo-jumbo, including the baffling case of a certain tumbled gemstone (I don't recall which it was) which supposedly had the property of 'resetting the ADN'.
 LOL 🤨🤣 But if that's the price I have to pay to get this gorgeous celestine cluster with its beautiful clear greyish-blue hue 💙, I guess I'll take it xD:

 Fig 25.1 - The large celestine cluster from the ren faire